Idered/Editr.js/README.md

 ## About

-Editr is open source HTML, CSS and JavaScript playgrond that you can host on your server.
+Editr is HTML, CSS and JavaScript playgrond that you can host on your server.

 **It's still in beta and might be buggy.**

 * based on ACE Editor
 * easy setup
-* supports multiple editors on one page
+* supports multiple instances on one page
 * configuration via JS object or HTML attributes

 ## Installation